SciML/PolyChaos.jl/docs/src/DCsOPF.md

 ```

 Now, let's put it all into an optimization problem, specifically a second-order cone program.
-To build the second-order cone constraints we define a helper function `buildSOC`.
+To build the second-order cone constraints, we define a helper function `buildSOC`.

 ```@example mysetup
 function buildSOC(x::Vector, mop::MultiOrthoPoly)